mahendrapaipuri/ceems/website/docs/configuration/ceems-exporter.md

 Although fetching metrics from cgroups do not need any additional privileges, getting GPU ordinal to job ID needs extra privileges.
-This is due to the fact that this information is not readily available in cgroups (at least in v2 where devices are bound to cgroups using BPF programs).
+This is due to the fact that this information is not readily available in cgroups.
 Currently, the exporter supports two different ways to get the GPU ordinals to job ID map.

 - Reading environment variables `SLURM_STEP_GPUS` and/or `SLURM_JOB_GPUS` of job from